 The Haute Route was established almost a hundred years ago as a high mountaineering route that linked together two of Europe’s premier mountaineering centers, Chamonix and Zermatt.
 It was then developed into a ski route and more recently a high-level mountain hike.

-Few long distance hikes offer the variety and grandeur of landscape as this route.
+Few long-distance hikes offer the variety and grandeur of landscape as this route.
 Beginning in Chamonix at the foot of Mont Blanc, Western Europe’s highest peak, the Haute Route winds its way through the Swiss canton of Valais.
-Taking in what is thought to be the greatest collection of four thousand meter peaks in all the Alps, it culminates at the foot of the Matterhorn in Zermatt.
-While Mont Blanc will remain in view for much of the hike, we will also become familiar with other equally impressive peaks such as the Grand Combin, Mont Blanc de Cheilon, Pigne d’Arolla, Dent Blanche, and the Weisshorn.
+Incorporating what is thought to be the greatest collection of four-thousand-meter peaks in all the Alps, it culminates at the foot of the Matterhorn in Zermatt.
+While Mont Blanc will remain in view for much of the hike, we will also become familiar with other equally-impressive peaks such as the Grand Combin, Mont Blanc de Cheilon, Pigne d’Arolla, Dent Blanche, and the Weisshorn.
 This hike is nothing short of fantastic!

-As with all of Europe’s long distance footpaths, this route offers the experience of traveling by foot.
-Carrying everything you need for the duration of the trip (it is possible to send extra bags to Zermatt), you hike beneath imposing peaks and glaciers of the Swiss Alps, wander though alpine meadows and larch forests, cross high, barren passes and descend into lush green valleys.
-You picnic beside cool mountain lakes, stay in remote mountain huts, visit bustling Swiss villages, and relax in the tranquility of isolated old-world hamlets.
+As with all of Europe’s long-distance footpaths, this route offers the experience of traveling by foot.
+Carrying everything you need for the duration of the trip (it is possible to send extra bags to Zermatt), you hike beneath imposing peaks and glaciers of the Swiss Alps, wander through alpine meadows and larch forests, across high, barren passes and descend into lush green valleys.
+You'll picnic beside cool mountain lakes, stay in remote mountain huts, visit bustling Swiss villages, and relax in the tranquility of isolated old-world hamlets.

-This is a strenuous and strenuous plus route crossing eleven passes, many over 9,000 feet.
+This is a strenuous and strenuous plus route crossing eleven passes, many over 9,000′.
 While there will be some ambitious days, there will also be leisurely days.
 We have tried to incorporate as little alternative transportation as possible and have used it only when necessary to allow for a smoother day.
 This is a classic hike through the heart of the Swiss Alps.

 Day 1: Independent travel to the hotel in Chamonix, France.
 Chamonix is home to a dazzling array of many of the highest peaks in the Alps, including Mont Blanc (15,860′).
 Overnight in Chamonix, dinner on your own.
 Breakfast the next morning is included.